ritafolisi/MSA_project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a project developed for Statistical Methods for Machine Learning exam at the University of Milan (academic year 2022-2023).
-In this project, we addressed the issue of binary classification, considering a dataset composed by dogs and cats images.In this scenario, our proposed approach is to employ Convolutional Neural Network frameworks, which are more suitable in case of image classification.
+In this project, we address the issue of binary classification, considering a dataset composed by dogs and cats images.In this scenario, our proposed approach is to employ Convolutional Neural Network frameworks, which are more suitable in case of image classification.

 ### Built With